'Star Trek: Picard': Everything We Know So Far

 Who plays who?
 Outside of Stewart, we don't know much about who the rest of the series stars will be playing.

-Where can I watch the trailer?
+What else can I watch?
 A mysterious teaser was first released in May, revealing only that Jean-Luc Picard was adjusting well to retired life and running his own winery, Chateau Picard.
 But an unnamed voice is heard questioning his decision to leave Starfleet many moons ago.

 "Fifteen years ago today, you let us out of the darkness.
 You commanded the greatest risk in armada history.
 And then, the unimaginable.
 What did that cost you?
 Your faith?
 Your faith in us?
 Your faith in yourself?" the female voice asks.
 "Tell us, why did you leave Starfleet, Admiral?"